Subscribe to 18Forty's NEW PODCAST "18 Questions, 40 Israeli Thinkers" on Apple, Spotify, or wherever you listen

 And as I grew up, my love of books grew with me.
 The first time I saw a grown up book, so to speak, was David McCullough’s biography of Harry Truman.
 My father was reading it during one of our family vacations at Loon Mountain in New Hampshire.
 I was in awe.
 The book felt like a mountain–it wasn’t something you read, but hiked.
 But soon enough, I learned not to be intimidated, no matter how formidable the size of the book.

 So I began reading The Great Illustrated Classics, which were literary classics rewritten for a younger audience.
 There was a picture on each page, so that helped.
 I graduated to larger books–I read the novelization of the death of Superman.
-I started reading John Grisham and Michael Chriton.
-My fifth grade diorama was a scene from The Client—I buried a lego man underneath a lego boat.
+I started reading John Grisham and Michael Crichton.
+My fifth grade diorama was a scene from The Client—I buried a Lego man underneath a Lego boat.

 In 2019, The Washington Post ran a lovely column entitled, “Books for Ages.”
 For each age, beginning at 1 and ending at 100, they recommended an age-appropriate book.
 I loved this thought experiment.
 I have always felt that I could trace my own self-development based on what was on my bookshelf.
 Later, I saw that My Jewish Learning developed a similar list with more of a Jewish focus.
 Their list went, as you’d expect for Jews, until the age of 120.
 I wrote a list of my own, but was only 34 when I wrote mine.
 I shared it on Twitter.